 Viborg Cathedral

-With its twin towers, Viborg Cathedral stands strong in the townscape and its long history as a beautiful landmark.
-The Cathedral is the largest granite church in the world, and it is open for visitors when it is not hosting church services and ceremonies.
+With its twin towers, Viborg Cathedral stands proudly in the townscape, bearing witness to centuries of history as one of the city's most beautiful landmarks.
+The Cathedral is the largest granite church in the world and is open to visitors when church services or ceremonies are not taking place.

 Opening hours: